 The answer is trees.
 That cummy smell comes from a flowering deciduous tree called Pyrus calleryana, better known in Australia as the ornamental pear, or the callery pear in the US.
 In the world of chemistry these smells are known as “volatile amines,” which basically mean they’re molecularly similar to ammonia.

 How much does it cost to remove a Bradford pear tree?

 Most tree services have a minimum price for a tree.
 So if you have a 10 feet tall Bradford Pear Tree you will probably get a minimum price.
 What that price is varies from company to company but is usually in the neighborhood of $150.

 How do you keep Bradford pear trees from splitting?

 Prune Branches to Prevent Splitting Bradford pears should be pruned to have a strong, central leader trunk; and well-spaced, widely angled branches of 45 degrees or more.
 When pruning Bradford pear trees: Remove sucker limbs.
 Thin out rubbing or closely-spaced branches.

-How do you remove a Bradford pear tree stump?
+How big does a Bradford pear tree get?